soundpress/RulesOfNYC/docs/c27/index.rst

    (9) Pyrotechnics: The use of pyrotechnics, fire effects and explosions, including simulated smoke and smoke effects, shall be conducted only upon authorization by the New York City Fire Department and subsequent approval shall be obtained from MOFTB and the NYPD prior to shooting.

-   (10) Animals: The use of wild animals, as defined in Article 161, § 161.02 of the New York City Health Code, shall be used only upon authorization by the Department of Health and Mental Hygiene, and subsequent approval shall be obtained from MOFTB prior to shooting.
+   (10) Animals: The use of wild animals, as defined in 24 RCNY Health Code § 161.02, shall be used only upon authorization by the Department of Health and Mental Hygiene, and subsequent approval shall be obtained from MOFTB prior to shooting.

    (11) Potentially dangerous activities: Conduct or activities associated with rigging or shooting permits which are determined by MOFTB to cause a potential danger to persons or property will be referred by MOFTB for approval by the NYPD or other governmental agency having jurisdiction over such activity.
 Such activities shall include, but not be limited to, the use of stunts, helicopters, firearms or simulated firearms.